 Prime Design Solutions takes the safety of our employees and clients very seriously.
-As of June 30, most of our employees continue to work remotely, with intermittent presence in the office.
+As of November 2020, our employees continue to work remotely, with intermittent presence in the office.

 Fortunately, the nature of our work is that it’s very portable, and our employees are working from home on current and new projects.
 We will continue to be in touch with you, and you can reach us as you normally would — email, online communication or by phone (please call our main number, 814-248-3180).